EmilStenstrom/django-components/README.md

 NOTE: `{% csrf_token %}` tags need access to the top-level context, and they will not function properly if they are rendered in a component that is called with the `only` modifier.

+If you find yourself using the `only` modifier often, you can set the [context_behavior](#context-behavior) option to `"isolated"`, which automatically applies the `only` modifier.
+This is useful if you want to make sure that components don't accidentally access the outer context.

-Components can also access the outer context in their context methods by accessing the property `outer_context`.
+Components can also access the outer context in their context methods like `get_context_data` by accessing the property `self.outer_context`.

 ## Rendering JS and CSS dependencies